coreweave/kubernetes-cloud/argo-workflow/README.md

 ![Screenshot](argo-screenshot.png)

 ### Introduction
 [Argo Workflows](https://argoproj.github.io/argo/) is a great tool to orchestrate parallel execution of GPU jobs.
+It manages retries and parallelism for you, and allows you to submit workflows via CLI, [Rest API](https://github.com/argoproj/argo/blob/master/examples/rest-examples.md) and the [Kubernetes API](https://github.com/argoproj/argo/blob/master/docs/rest-api.md).

-ing Started
+### Getting Started

 After installing `kubectl` and adding your CoreWeave Cloud access credentials, the following steps will deploy the Ethminer Deployment and service.